SCM formulation

 Any

-categorical_model = logistic or categorical_model = threshold
+categorical_model = logistic (gaussian or spread weights, softmax_weight_mode) or categorical_model = threshold (raw or standardized design-A, threshold_standardized)

 For random structural weights, additional controls are random_weight_low, random_weight_high, and random_weight_min_abs.
 The same random_weight_min_abs exclusion is applied to auto-sampled categorical logistic weights as well.